Budget 2019: Roadmaps for trade associations and chambers, as part of strengthening partnerships

 There will also be efforts to streamline and digitise trade processes further so as to help local firms, among others, make better use of free trade agreements (FTAs) like the recently-concluded European Union-Singapore trade deal.

-Following the launch of the Networked Trade Platform last year, which aims to streamline trade processes and provide a one-stop information management system for traders, Mr Heng announced that work is underway to “facilitate the secure exchange of electronic trade documents”.
+Following the launch of the Networked Trade Platform last year, which was aimed at streamlining trade processes and providing a one-stop information management system for traders, Mr Heng announced that work is underway to “facilitate the secure exchange of electronic trade documents”.

 BUILD SINGAPORE AS GLOBAL-ASIA NODE